 Mit dem Imperativ und den passenden Pronomen (Akkusativ und Dativ) kann man höflich und effektiv sagen, was jemand tun soll.
 Beispiel: „Mach es!“, „Hilf mir!“, „Sag es mir!“

-(With the imperative and the appropriate pronouns (accusative and dative), you can say politely and effectively what someone should do.
+(With the imperative and the correct pronouns (accusative and dative), you can say politely and effectively what someone should do.
 Example:

 | Formel (Formula) | Beispiel (Example) |